denali-js/core/guides/data/models.md

 data store, rather than trying to hide any differences behind a universal interface.

 So then why have a data layer at all for Denali?
-It's primarly _for addons_.
+It's primarily _for addons_.
 Having some common data interface allows addons to persist and query data without needing to write their own adapters for every possible data store.